 - Address areas of skills shortages for the UK economy.

-The following eleven projects received funding from previous Edge grants.
-We have produced, with colleagues at NfER, a guide on How to deliver an effective grant-funded project on technical and professional education which draws on all of their work.
 This will be useful for anyone planning or running a project in this area, whether funded by Edge or another organisation.
 You can download a copy here.